-For the second four-year cycle for target setting, WisDOT and SEWRPC staffs jointly established twoyear (year 2023) and four-year (year 2025) targets for the PHED measure.
+For the second four-year cycle for target setting, WisDOT and Commission staffs jointly established twoyear (year 2023) and four-year (year 2025) targets for the PHED measure.
 This differs from the previous performance period with only the four-year target being required to be established.
-WisDOT, SEWRPC, and the Traffic Operations and Safety Laboratory (TOPS) collaborated on developing the baseline data for the PHED measure, which was done in a similar manner as the previous performance period.
-Table 21 shows the year 2021 baseline data and the year 2023 (two-year) and 2025 (four-year) targets for the PHED measure established by WisDOT and Commission staffs based on the same methodology used for establishing the previous short-term and the year 2050 targets.
+WisDOT, the Commission, and TOPS Lab collaborated on developing the baseline data for the PHED measure, which was done in a similar manner as the previous performance period.
+Table 21 shows the year 2021 baseline data and the year 2023 (two-year) and 2025 (four-year) targets for the PHED measure established by WisDOT and Commission staffs based on the same methodology used for establishing the previous short-term and year 2050 targets.